kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 Currently, nearly [60% of physical product sales](https://docs.house.gov/meetings/JU/JU05/20200729/110883/HHRG-116-JU05-Wstate-BezosJ-20200729.pdf){:target=" _blank"} on Amazon are items sold by other third party businesses, not Amazon itself.

-**Amazon business pivoted from selling stuff online into an e-commerce infrastructure provider, helping businesses to sell sell goods online.
+**Amazon business pivoted from selling stuff online into an e-commerce infrastructure provider, helping businesses to sell goods online.
 Amazon will handle everything from storage, delivery, payment, and even offer you advertising or financing.**

 **Amazon today is a company that rents tools for businesses that allow them to sell stuff online.
 And, even more importantly, provide them access to Amazon's biggest asset, its customers.**